ricedh/drafts/01-palladio.md

 ---
 title: Using Palladio to Visualize Ads
-author: Clare Jensen and Kaitlyn Sisk
+author: Clare Jensen, Kaitlyn Sisk, and Aaron Braunstein ...
-...

 This page discusses the geographic digital tool Palladio and its use to visualize paths of runaway slaves collected from capture notices.